Intermediate Accounting Entrance Exam

 The questions will change, but the subject matter will not (without prior notice).
 The subject matter will correspond to the content specification sheet.
 The exam will consist of 25 multiple-choice questions.

-You will be scored on a pass/fail basis; however a score of 75% is definitely passing.
+You will be scored on a pass/fail basis.
+A score of 75 percent qualifies as passing.

 The School of Accountancy will maintain a list of persons passing the exam, and this list will be used to determine who is eligible to enroll in Accounting 3110 or Accounting 3310.
 Students not on the list will not be permitted to enroll in those courses.

 Learn from your results.
 If you did not pass, you were not ready for Intermediate Accounting.
-You should definitely study more, and perhaps retake the introductory course.
+You should study more and perhaps retake the introductory course.
 Our goal is your success, and this process helps pave the way for that to occur.

 Two valid picture IDs and a pencil.
 Don't bring crib notes, etc. Leave your books at home.
 No cell phones, cameras, computers or other devices will be permitted in the exam room.
 You may use a simple 4-function calculator.